apache/spark/docs/sql-programming-guide.md

   });

 // Apply a schema to an RDD of JavaBeans and register it as a table.
-JavaSchemaRDD schemaPeople = sqlContext.applySchema(people, Person.class);
+JavaSchemaRDD schemaPeople = sqlContext.createDataFrame(people, Person.class);
 schemaPeople.registerTempTable("people");

 // SQL can be run over RDDs that have been registered as tables.